 Improvement of local leisure facilities

 Projects are being planned to improve the leisure facilities around the playing field and village hall.
 The remaining part of the CIL reserves needs to be used by 5/4/2023 which adds a deadline to some of the projects being completed.
-A public consultation has been underway to gauge interest in a pump track installation, with the first part of the consutaton completed in December 2020.
-The results of the first consultation will be used to form the final project plans.
+A public consultation has been taken to gauge interest in a pump track installation completed in December 2020.
+The results of the consultation have been used to form the final project plans.

 Village Hall Repairs and Development